The Jazz Factory is the North Shore’s premier

 Former students have danced with the Sydney Dance Company, Bondi Ballet, the Compañia Nacional de Danza in Madrid, Bollywood, Cruise Ships and ADT (Australian Dance Theatre) and have undertaken further dance study at HSC and university level.

 Undoubtedly the most exciting day on the Jazz Factory calendar is Concert Day.
-Usually held in November, our concerts are held at the Greenhalgh Theatre at the UTS Ku-ring-gai in Lindfield.
+Usually held in November, our concerts are held at Ramsey Hall, St Ignatius College, Riverview.

-Jazz Factory needs to perform three concerts in order to fit in all our dances that the students have prepared.
+Jazz Factory needs to perform two concerts in order to fit in all our dances that the students have prepared.
 Rather than having a Junior and a Senior concert as is done at many dance schools, for the audience’s enjoyment, all the concerts display the talents of students of a range of ages.
 All general jazz students will dance in one of the concerts, with senior students and performance troupes dancing in all concerts.

 Our concert finales are a highlight every year, showcasing the talents of every performer in the concert.
 Around 350 performers dancing on stage, down the aisles and throughout the audience is quite a sight to behold!
 Past finale ‘themes’ have included: the Olympics, Grease, Queen, Bat out of Hell, Hair, Showbusiness, Moulin Rouge, Chicago, Tribute to ABBA, Dare to Dream (following the story of a young dancer’s path to stardom), 70’s Disco Fever!, Evolution of Rock ‘n’ Roll!
 West Side Story.
 Tribute to Michael Jackson in under 7 minutes, “Hairspray”, Disney Magic, Best of The Best and World Peace.